Jekwwer/Jekwwer/.github/ISSUE_TEMPLATE/USER_STORY.md

 ---
 name: User Story
 about: Describe a new feature or functionality from a user's perspective
-title: "User Story: [Descriptive Title]"
+title: 'User Story: [Descriptive Title]'
 labels: user-story
-assignees: ""
+assignees: ''
 ---

 ## Description